 How to Break 4 Primary Partitions Limit in Windows 10/8/7

 To break this limit, you can also use MiniTool Partition Wizard.

 And you have 2 choices.

 Option 1: Initialize or Convert Disk o GPT

-For detailed steps to initialize or convert a disk to GPT, please go to How to Break 2TB Hard Disk Size Limit in Windows 10/8/7.
-You can create up to 128 partitions on a GPT disk in Windows.
+You can choose to initialize the disk to GPT with MiniTool Partition Wizard or Disk Management.
+Thus, you can create up to 128 partitions on a GPT disk in Windows.

 Option 2: Set One of Primary Partitions Logical

 Setting one of 4 primary partitions to be logical will create an extended partition where lots of logical drives could be created, and MiniTool Partition Wizard can help you do this without data loss.